netidx/netidx-book/src/administration/fault_tolerance.md

-One important consequence of the write client behavior is that in the event all the resolver servers crash, when they come back up publishers will republishing everything after a maximum of 1/2 `writer_ttl` has elapsed.
+One important consequence of the write client behavior is that in the event all the resolver servers crash, when they come back up publishers will republish everything after a maximum of 1/2 `writer_ttl` has elapsed.